panaverse/panaverse.github.io/README.md

-# Designing and Developing Web3 and Metaverse Experiences: Getting Ready for Market of $13 Trillion and 5 Billion Users
+# Designing and Developing Web3 and Metaverse Experiences: Getting Ready for 5 Billion Users and a Market of $13 Trillion

 The internet is undoubtedly the most significant technological development in human history.
 Although the industry has progressed immensely since its inception, we are just scratching the surface of what it can do for us.
 Web3 and metaverse technologies improves the internet as we know it today by adding innovative new features and enhancements.
-Web 3.0 and the Metaverse complement each other.
 The metaverse reimagines the frontend, and web3 the backend of the web.
+Web 3.0 and the Metaverse will work together and complement each other in the future.
+Whereas Web 3.0 is primarily concerned with who will own and rule the internet of the future, the metaverse concept is concerned with how users will interact with it.
+When the metaverse world would come to fruition, it may be centralised (as in Web 2.0), decentralised (as in Web 3.0), or a hybrid of the two.
+In any case, it is likely that the world will be powered by NFTs (i.e. unique tokens).

 Citi is the latest Wall Street firm to issue a bullish forecast for web3 and the metaverse, which describe a future internet vision based on decentralised technologies and virtual worlds.
-Citi said in a [research report published in March 2022](https://ir.citi.com/gps/BGrBay2thaQaH9HYofo3Uf3ThNldHDse_iJbe_md8Xk2SX5N3rdCq70nBWVa5mRqVYO3BHcw4Htuf7ihwIzrP6f0AN2kKVQZ) that the metaverse economy could have a total addressable market of up to $13 trillion and can capture five bullion users by 2030.
+Citi said in a [research report published in March 2022](https://www.citivelocity.com/citigps/metaverse-and-money/) that the metaverse economy could have a total addressable market of up to $13 trillion and can capture five bullion users by 2030.
+We suggest you download the Citi's research report from [here].

-The bank's definition of the metaverse extends beyond virtual worlds such as gaming and virtual reality applications.
-Citi's broad vision of the metaverse includes smart manufacturing technology, virtual advertising, online events such as concerts, and digital currencies such as Ethereum.
+(https://ir.citi.com/gps/x5%2BFQJT3BoHXVu9MsqVRoMdiws3RhL4yhF6Fr8us8oHaOe1W9smOy1%2B8aaAgT3SPuQVtwC5B2%2Fc%3D)[Goldman Sachs Sees the Metaverse as $8 Trillion Opportunity.](https://news.bitcoin.com/goldman-sachs-metaverse-8-trillion-opportunity/) [Read the paper Opportunities in the metaverse by JP Morgan.](https://www.jpmorgan.com/content/dam/jpm/treasury-services/documents/opportunities-in-the-metaverse.pdf)

 ## Web 3.0